 Since then, the mirror balls have been commissioned and reinstalled across the world, from a regional art gallery in Brazil and Central Park in New York, USA to the Hayward Gallery in London.

-Narcissus Garden is currently installed at the Museum of Sydney until April 18, and will run at Vaucluse House from April 24 to May 23 before being transferred to Elizabeth Bay House in late May (where it will be open only to Sydney Living Museums members).
+Narcissus Garden is first being installed at the Museum of Sydney until April 18, and will run at Vaucluse House from April 24 to May 23 before being transferred to Elizabeth Bay House in late May (where it will be open only to Sydney Living Museums members).

 The exhibition is included with general museum admission, which costs $15.

-The Museum of Sydney is open Thursdays to Sundays from 10am to 5pm.
+The Museum of Sydney is open Wednesdays to Saturdays from 10am to 4pm.